fabric/fabric/doc/site/user_guide.md

 If we run that as a command with Fabric, it will print out "a b".
-The eager notation will be interpolated as soon as possible, which is line 3, but the lazy notation will not be evaluated until it is actually needed, in line 5, and by that time the value of 'var' will change, resulting in the output "a b".
+The eager notation will be interpolated as soon as possible, which is line 3, but the lazy notation will not be evaluated until it is actually needed, in line 5, and by that time the value of `var` will change, resulting in the output "a b".

-Beyond the variables you set with the 'set' operation, Fabric provides a number of built-in variables.
-Most are for configuring Fabric itself, but some are also for use in the string arguments you pass to 'run' and 'sudo' and the like.
+Beyond the variables you set with the `set` operation, Fabric provides a number of built-in variables.
+Most are for configuring Fabric itself, but some are also for use in the string arguments you pass to `run` and `sudo` and the like.

 For a complete overview of the different variables and their use, I'm afraid